India, US announce major partnership for cooperation in critical areas after Modi-Biden talks | Science-Environment

 ''Quad and IPEF announced yesterday are active examples of this.
 Today our discussion will impart greater speed to this positive momentum,'' he said.

-''Noting that defense and security cooperation is a crucial pillar of the India-US bilateral agenda, both sides discussed how they can further strengthen collaboration,'' the MEA said.
+''Noting that defence and security cooperation is a crucial pillar of the India-US bilateral agenda, both sides discussed how they can further strengthen collaboration,'' the MEA said.

 ''The Prime Minister welcomed the launch of Indo-Pacific Economic Framework for Prosperity (IPEF) and stated that India is ready to work closely with all partner countries to shape a flexible, and inclusive IPEF taking into consideration the respective national circumstances,'' it said.